Gujarat Cricket Association: History

-Ranji Trophy

-Gujarat's first appearance in the Ranji Trophy finals came in the season 1950/51.
+Its men's team first time appeared in the Ranji Trophy in the season 1950/51.
 Holkar won the high-scoring match by 189 runs, the match featured a double century by Holkar's Chandu Sarwate and a fighting 152 by Gujarati off-spinner Jasu Patel (who averaged 12.78 in 87 innings).
 Their second appearance came after 66 years in season 2016/17.
 Captain Parthiv Patel scored 90 and 143 and lead the team to win the Ranji Trophy finals by 5 wickets.

-Vijay Hazare Trophy

-Gujarat defeated Delhi by 139 runs in season 2015/16 to win their first title.
+It built an arena at Motera near Sabarmati river in 1982, named it Sardar Patel stadium in honour of India's first home minister Sardar Patel.
+The organisation hosted many bilateral cricket matches and some World Cup games at the venue.
+GCA in 2015 scrapped it to build the world's largest cricket stadium, which was built in 2021 and named as "Narendra Modi Stadium" after current PM Narendra Modi.
+In 2021 then president of India Ram Nath Kovind inaugurated the arena.
+It can host 134000 spectators and it is the world's second largest stadium by seating capacity.

+The organization's men's team won its first Vijay Hazare trophy in season 2015/16.